 Now there is U-200 (Tresiba) and U-300 (Toujeo).
 Once again, these are designed for people taking larger doses so that they will get more units in less volume.
 It was seen that there may arise some confusion into the uses of U-200 and U-300 in determining how much to “draw up.”
 In order to avoid any confusion and keep patients from overdosing on insulin, these concentrations come only in dial up pens to prevent error.

 This only makes sense.
 You need to be informed on how to adjust your own insulin.
 If you were NOT diabetic, your pancreas would make constant adjustments to the amount of insulin it produces when you change your diet.
 So now, you have to step in and act like a pancreas.
 You absolutely should be in charge of your insulin dosing.
 If you are just taking set doses of insulin at every meal with no consideration to your pre-meal blood sugar and with no consideration to what you are about to eat, then you are not acting like a pancreas.
 Insulin dosing needs constant adjustments based on how your blood sugar is responding to your lifestyle.

 So I will tell you how almost every provider I have worked with adjusts insulin.
 Once again, this is not medical advice and it is not intended for you personally.
 Speak with your healthcare provider about your specific needs as he/she is familiar with your unique needs.
 I am just going to reiterate instructions that are commonly given to those using insulin.

 So, usually, if fasting and pre-meal blood sugar is high/low, basal insulin will be adjusted 10% (if mildly high/low) and 20% (if significantly high/low).
 If the post meal blood sugar is high/low, then bolus insulin would be adjusted by 10-20% at a time.
-Then they would wait 3 days to observe if the adjustment resolves the issue before further adjustment is made.
+Then they would wait three days to observe if the adjustment resolves the issue before further adjustment is made.
 (This also applies to those on insulin pumps.)

 - How do you make a 10% decrease?
 Simply take your current dose and multiply it by 0.9 to get your new dose.
 (For instance, if you take 20 units of basal insulin, now you will take 18 which is 20 x 0.9.
 Or, if you are on a pump and your current basal rate is 1.0, now it will be 0.9 which is 1.0 x 0.9)